Examples: Block GRANT Changes on Production Objects

 triggers:

-message: "ALL PRIVILEGES granted.
+message: "ALL PRIVILEGES granted on {privilege.target.name.canonical}.
 Consider granting only required privileges."

 triggers:

-message: "GRANT OWNERSHIP detected on {affected_object}.
+message: "GRANT OWNERSHIP detected on {privilege.target.name.canonical}.
 Object control transferred."

 triggers: